-Target has been a leader in catering to LGBTQ+ shoppers – now it’s on the defensive
+Target on the defensive after removing LGBTQ+-themed products

 “Once they fold to the more extreme edges of the issue, then they’ve lost their footing,” he said.
 “If you can change a big brand just by knocking over a display, then they are on the defense, and you never win on the defense.”

-Shares of Target, which is based in Minneapolis, fell more than 3 percent on Wednesday.
+Shares of Target, which is based in Minneapolis, fell nearly 3 percent on Wednesday.

 According to a 2021 Gallup poll, 21% of people in Generation Z identify as lesbian, gay, bisexual or transgender, compared with 3% of Baby Boomers.
 Gallup has also found that younger consumers are most likely to want brands to promote diversity and take a stand on social issues.